4ndrelim/data-structures-and-algorithms/src/main/java/algorithms/binarySearch/README.md

 We will discuss more implementation-specific details and complexity analysis in the respective folders.
 In short,
 1. The [binarySearch](binarySearch) method is a more straightforward and intuitive version of the binary search algorithm.
-2. The [binarySearchTemplate](binarySearchTemplated) method provides a template that can be used for most binary search problems by introducing a condition method that can be modified based on the requirements of the implementation.
+2. The [binarySearchTemplate](binarySearchTemplated) method provides a more generalised template that can be used for most binary search problems by introducing a condition method that can be modified based on the requirements of the implementation.